larswolters98/laravel-mailgun-bulk-emails/README.md

-# Sending bulk emails in Laravel 10 using the Mailgun API
+# Sending bulk emails in Laravel 10 using the Mailgun API example

 This is an example on how to send bulk emails in Laravel using the Mailgun API.
 The problem with queueing bulk emails is that you can't use the `Mail::queue()` method because it will create a new job for each email.
 This will cause the queue